VladBanasko/VladBanasko/README.md

 Results-oriented Front-End Developer with a proven track record in enhancing user experiences and optimizing website performance.
 I possess a diverse technical skill set, including expertise in Python, SQL, JavaScript, React, React Native, and other frameworks.
 Complemented by a Diploma in Computer Programming from Sheridan College, my commitment to staying current is evident through certifications in React Native and NodeJS from Udemy.

-*   🌍  I'm based in Canada
+*   🌍  I'm based in Canada🇨🇦
 *   ✉️  You can contact me at [vlad.bona@gmail.com](mailto:vlad.bona@gmail.com)
 *   🧠  I'm learning AWS
 <p align="left">